rodekruis/data-service-catalogue/docs/payment/payment.md

 hide:
   - toc
 ---
-The Payment page enables to oversee the payment status for all included beneficiaries in the program and execute payments.
+The Payment page allows you to oversee the payment status for all included beneficiaries in the program and execute payments.

 !!!
 Important "Who can perform actions in this page?"
     Finance Manager and Finance Officer roles can perform actions in the Payment page.